 About Pixel Garden Studio

 Hello.
 I'm Jeff Sanders, a freelance web designer and developer living in Green Bay Wisconsin.
-I'm the cute one on the left in the picture above.

 In The Beginning